JBSWE/solar-system-api/README.md

 ### Prerequisites

-The following are prerequsites as the project in dependent on these.
+The following are prerequsites as the project is dependent on these.
 Please ensure they are installed(and running for docker) before attempting to run locally.
 This is assuming you're running it locally on a Mac.

 ```
 brew install docker docker-machine